SAP-samples/teched2025-XP261/exercises/ex0/README.md

 1. Search for the SAP Logon icon <img src="./images/S17.png" width=10% height=10%> on your desktop.

-2. Create a new connection:
+2. Search for the connection to system **S4A**.
+If you don't find it, create a new connection for it:

 <img src="./images/S0-6.png" >

-3. Add the following details:
+Add the following details:

 Description: TechEd 2025
 System ID: S4A
 Instance: 00
-IP: s4xp261.tdc.sap.com
+Application Server: s4xp261.tdc.sap.com
 Client: 101

 <img src="./images/S0-7.png" >

 <img src="./images/S0-8.png" >

-4. Now that you have created the new connection let's log in!
+3. Now that you have created the new connection let's log in!
 <img src="./images/S0-9.png" >

 Client: 101
-User:  XP261-`<NNN>`.
-Replace `<NNN>` with your seat number, for example XP261-`045`.
+User:  **XP261-`<NNN>`**.
+Replace `<NNN>` with your seat number, for example **XP261-`045`**.

-5. Let's check the authorization available on this system.
+4. Let's check the authorization available on this system.
 Execute the PFCG transaction

 <img src="./images/S0-10.png" >